jlunder00/OpenGlue/CONFIGURATIONS.md

 * `train`:
+    * `epochs` (int) - The number of passes through the training set that the model preforms, lowering this greately speeds up training
+    * `steps_per_epoch` - The number of batches to use in an epoch.
+Lowering this value greately speeds up training time at the cost of accuracy/effectiveness of the model
     * `grad_clip` (float) - clip gradients' global norm to <= threshold, default=`10.0`
     * `precision` (int) - mixed precision configuration, combines the use of both 32 and 16 bit floating points, default=`32`
     * `gt_positive_threshold` (float) - threshold value for ignoring match, default=`3.`